Back in 2013, I was lucky enough to write and coproduce with The Comedy Unit on four comedy monologues for BBC Radio Scotland’s, The Culture Studio.

 And what’s the relationship of the station with the city?

-All these questions are answered in this truly innovative delivery of historical information via a QR Code.
+All these questions are answered through this innovative delivery of historical information via a QR Code.

 The new Ayr campus of the University of the West of Scotland is modern, fresh and has four levels of twisting and connecting corridors.

-With this in mind they asked us to create an audio map of the campus.
+With this in mind they asked me to create an audio map of the campus.

 The services offers three languages: English, German and Spanish (reflecting the demographic of the student body).